C0nw0nk/Nginx-Lua-minification-library/README.md

 If you fork or make any changes to improve this or fix problems please do make a pull request for the community who also use this.

 https://github.com/C0nw0nk/Nginx-Lua-minification-library/pulls

-Please note, this script will only remove comments, white spaces and breaklines from your code.
-So, this mean it will not "rebuild" your files in order to minify the code.
-If you want something similar, I recommend using https://developers.google.com/speed/pagespeed/module from Google

 # Usage :